datalad/datalad/paper.md

 # - name: Christian Olaf Häusler  # 10 commits, issues: opened 2 participated in 0
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Matteo Visconti dOC  # 1 commits, issues: opened 9 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Nolan Nichols  # 5 commits, issues: opened 3 participated in 2
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are